agaeki/draw-read/README.md

 Machine Learning is an imprecise art, text recognition is not always perfect.
 DrawRead has been tested on simple PC fonts - very curly fonts or handwriting will be more difficult for it to read.

+This is an early version of DrawRead, please open a GitHub issue for any problems you have while using it to help refine the text recognition model.

 ## Documentation